richpeck/exception_handler/README.md

 This is invoked through the **`config.exceptions_app`** hook, accessed through the `environment` files (`application.rb`, `environments/development.rb`, `environments/production.rb`).

-Whenever an exception is raised, the `config.exceptions_app` hook is called:
+Whenever an exception is raised, it calls the `config.exceptions_app` hook:

 ....